Andrew Lloyd Webber Net Worth

 Andrew Lloyd Webber founded The Really Useful Group in 1977, a company responsible for producing, promoting, and managing his works.

-• Production and Touring: RUG oversees the global production of Webber’s musicals, ensuring his works are performed in theaters across the world.
+• Production and Touring: RUG oversees the global production of Webber’s musicals, ensuring his works are performed in theatres across the world.

 • Rights Management: The company also manages the licensing and film rights for all of Webber’s productions, allowing him to control and monetize his intellectual property.